 Lack of good probiotic bacteria in the gut leading to the Leaky gut syndrome – a condition linked to autoimmune diseases is also associated with fibromyalgia.
 Fibromyalgia (like endometriosis) is believed to be potential side effect of yeast (Candida albicans) overgrowth, which can be caused by lack of probiotic bacteria, a diet low in raw vegetables and high in refined sugar and other refined carbohydrates, regular use of birth control pills (BCPs) and antibiotics.
 Yeast overgrowth in the intestines can diminish the production of serotonin in the gut and low serotonin is strongly associated with fibromyalgia.

-Some researches maintain that fibromyalgia is directly related to high levels of toxins (especially mercury, lead and fluoride) which can lead to negative chemical changes.
+Some research maintains that fibromyalgia is directly related to high levels of toxins (especially mercury, lead and fluoride) which can lead to negative chemical changes.

-Artificial sweeteners such as aspartame may contribute to fibromyalgia (watch the VIDEO >).
+Artificial sweeteners such as aspartame may contribute to fibromyalgia (1).